faisaldialpad/hellouniverse/README.md

 10. Given a graph `g` with each node containing an integer, find a value in the graph using the DFS algorithm. `DFS.java` [unit tests are coming]
 11. Design a min binary heap data structure with add, removeMin, getMin functions. `Heap.java`
 12. Design HeapSort algorithm using the heap created in Question 11. `HeapSort.java`
+13. If a Tree Node of a BST have only left and right child pointer but no parent pointer.
+Write a iterator for the BST with `next()` function that returns the next node (in order successor) of the current node.
+When the iterator is initialized with the root of the BST the current node (the first node) becomes the left most node of the tree. `InOrderBSTIterator.java`

 ### Dynamic Programming